“Before you read any further — watch this first. It’ll show you everything the rest of this page explains.”

 In theory, you should be able to publish your SCORM file, upload it to your LMS/LXP, and use your content straight away.
 However, it’s not always that easy.

-SCORM files do fail validation.
-This prevents them from being used.
-It is vital to understand the publishing process and settings for your content.
+SCORM files can fail validation, which prevents them from being used.
+It’s vital to understand the publishing process and settings for your content.
 This isn’t as difficult as it might seem.

-If you are using a specific authoring tool, the company will often have a list of settings for various LMS/LXP vendors.
+If you’re using a specific authoring tool, the company will often have a list of settings for various LMS/LXP vendors.

 Another common issue is file size restrictions.